BambooShi/BambooShi/README.md

 - 👀 I’m interested in web developing
 - 🌱 I’m currently learning how to web develop

-I am a new programmer that hopes to improve alongside others like me!
+I am a new programmer that hope to improve alongside others like me!

 <!---
 BambooShi/BambooShi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.